 The following table details the extent of Green’s plagiarism, but at the same time it also shows clearly that many plays performed at Astley’s, Queen’s, Sadler’s Wells and The Surrey theatres were unique to Green.

-Copied plays in YELLOW Part copied plays in ORANGE Unique
+Copied plays in YELLOW Part

-Plays in GREEN
+copied plays in ORANGE Unique Plays in GREEN

-Plays not highlighted are under investigation to see if
+highlighted are under investigation to see if they were copies or unique to

 Date |